 Both drought and floods have negatively impacted children's well-being and their access to education.
-The Cyclone Idai weather system has damaged at least 3,140 classrooms, affecting more than 90,700 students, according to government figures on 24 March.
-In addition, many children have been displaced away from their homes and schools, and many schools are being used as collective centres for the displaced, rendering them non-functional for educational purposes.
-In Beira City, most schools were closed ahead of the cyclone and have yet to reopen, including due to power outages.
-In drought-affected areas, poor concentration in class due to hunger and thirst was reported and shortage of water led to migration of the most vulnerable rural families, causing their children to drop out of school.
+The government reports that Cyclone Kenneth damaged at least 480 classrooms, affecting close to 42,000 children.
+Meanwhile, Cyclone Idai damaged more than 2,800 classrooms.
+In addition, many children have been displaced away from their homes and schools, and many schools were initially used as collective centres for the displaced, rendering them non-functional for educational purposes.
+Although school has resumed in most of the affected areas, many classrooms are still damaged and in need of immediate repair and rehabilitation.
+In the drought-affected areas, poor concentration in class due to hunger and thirst was reported and shortage of water led to migration of the most vulnerable rural families, causing their children to drop out of school.
+There are also reports of significant psychosocial support needs amongst children following the cyclones.